Pantheon WordPress Hosting

 The main issue is complexity.
 The hosting platform is more complicated than most which is not going to be appropriate for all users.
 If you are just looking to get a WordPress site off the ground quickly, this is probably not the platform for you.

-Another main advantage of Pantheon is also a drawback.
-Because the live environment is not writable, you can’t set plugin or WordPress updates on autopilot.
+Another main advantage of Pantheon can also be considered a drawback.
+Because the live environment is not writable, you can’t set WordPress plugin, theme, and core updates to automatically update.

 Other Pantheon FAQs and Features